betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

-# A report on the SC21 Research Software Engineers in HPC (RSE-HPC-2021) Workshop
+# A Report on the SC21 Research Software Engineers in HPC (RSE-HPC-2021) Workshop

 **Hero Image:**